catwhisperingninja/ai-search/README.md

 Uses RapidAPI to search 2 major job posting sites, and 2 smaller ones.
 Free, as long as you stay under their rate limit.

 API endpoints are no longer functional as it's been a long time since I worked on this.

-I will revise shortly.
+It's on my to-do list.

-Repo name is based on my goal of upgrading to an AI _agent_ in the near-term future.
+Repo name is based on my goal of upgrading to an AI _agent_ in the semi-near-term future.

 ## Disclaimer